prannoymulmi/Brute-force-protection/README.md

   * ![Create Staff User](./docs/images/account_creation.png)

-* The staff creation process using the swagger UI to call the ```/authenticate``` endpoint, a success HTTP status 200 created
+* The staff creation process using the swagger UI to call the ```/authenticate``` endpoint, a success HTTP status 200 created.
-with a fake token is returned.
 A Signed JWT token is used so that Oauth flow can be implemented (Oauth.net.
 2020).
   * ![Create Staff User](./docs/images/account_verification.png)
 * A user is blocked due to too many login attempts.
   * * ![Create Staff User](./docs/images/too_many_attempts.png)